-On the day of inspection we collected 38 CQC comment cards filled in by patients and spoke with two other patients.
-This information gave us a positive view of the practice.
+On the day of inspection we collected 11CQC comment cards filled in by patients and spoke with three other patients.
+This information gave us a positive view of the practice, although three patients requested the carpet in the practice was replaced.

-During the inspection we spoke with the principal dentist, one dental nurse, and the receptionist.
+During the inspection we spoke with two dentists, three dental nurses, and the receptionist/administrator.
 We looked at practice policies and procedures and other records about how the service is managed.